confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

 - The event value
 - The [RecordContext](https://kafka.apache.org/28/javadoc/org/apache/kafka/streams/processor/RecordContext.html), which provides access to headers, partitions, and other contextual information about the event.

-You can use any of the given parameters to generate and return the desired destination topic name for the given event, and Kafka Streams will complete the routing.
+We can use any of the given parameters to generate and return the desired destination topic name for the given event, and Kafka Streams will complete the routing.

 ```java
 CountryTopicExtractor implements TopicNameExtractor<String, String> {